epam/DFP/docs/round.md

 ## `isRounded` and `isRoundedToReciprocal` benchmark<a name="IsRoundedBenchmark"></a>

-This test report was generated by ExceptionCatchBenchmark.java
+This test report was generated by `ExceptionCatchBenchmark.java`

-The test of is value properly rounded can be performed in two ways:
+There are two ways to test whether the value is rounded properly:
-* Call `round(n, RoundingMode.ROUND_UNNECESSARY)` and catch the exception for non properly rounded values.
+* Call `round(n, RoundingMode.ROUND_UNNECESSARY)` and catch the exception for values that are not rounded properly.
-* Call `isRounded(int n)` and process result.
+* Call `isRounded(int n)` and process the result.

-For the `roundToReciprocal` and `isRoundedToReciprocal` situation is the same.
+For the `roundToReciprocal` and `isRoundedToReciprocal`, the situation is the same.

-Obviously, the performance of the data processing with the `round(n, RoundingMode.ROUND_UNNECESSARY)` method depends on how many exceptions will be generated.
-The next benchmark show performance of processing one positive (`0.99`) and one negative (`0.9999999999999999`) case.
+The performance of data processing with the `round(n, RoundingMode.ROUND_UNNECESSARY)` method depends on the number of generated exceptions.
+The next benchmark, shows the performance of processing one positive (`0.99`) and one negative (`0.9999999999999999`) case.

 | Benchmark                  | (valueStr)         | Mode | Cnt | Score   | Error    | Units |